mdn/content/files/en-us/web/api/contactaddress/organization/index.md

 ## Value

-A string whose value is the name of the organization or company located at the address described by the `PaymentAddress` object.
-This should be the name of the organization that is to receive the shipment for shipping addresses, or which is responsible for payment addresses.
+A string whose value is the name of the organization or company located at the address described by the `ContactAddress` object.

 ## Specifications